apify/actor-whitepaper/README.md

 ## Programming interface

-By default, the following commands are expected to be called from within the actor's Docker container, either on Apify platform or the local environment.
+By default, the following commands are expected to be called from within the actor's context, either on Apify platform or the local environment.
 The information about the current run is taken from `APIFY_ACTOR_RUN_ID` environment variable.

+For all commands,
-However, for **all** commands, it can be overridden in options.
+this behavior can be overridden in options.
 For example, in Node.js the options object in all commands has `actorRunId` field.
-And CLI has `--actor-run-id` flag.
+And CLI has the `--actor-run-id` flag.

 ### Get input

 Get access to the actor input object passed by the user.
-It is parsed from a JSON file, stored in the actor's default key-value store (usually called `INPUT`).
+It is parsed from a JSON file, which is stored by the system in the actor's default key-value store (usually called `INPUT`).
+The input is an object with properties.
+If the actor defines the [Input schema](#input-schema), the input object is guaranteed to conform to it.

 #### Node.js